yiisoft/db/docs/en/README.md

 so that it can be used with different databases and different database schemas.
 Its database agnostic nature makes it easy to switch from one database to another.

-Built on top of [PDO](https://www.php.net/manual/en/book.pdo.php), Yii DB provides an object-oriented API for accessing relational databases.
+Yii DB provides an object-oriented API for accessing relational databases.
 It's the foundation for other more advanced database access methods, including [Query Builder](query-builder.md).

 When using Yii DB, you mainly need to deal with plain SQLs and PHP arrays.